shaanzie/QuickRef/Theory Concepts/Cloud Computing/V: Containers and Namespaces.md

 5. Lightweight
 6. Open source
 7. Supported by any modern linux kernel

+## Cgroups

+Cgroups allow encapsulation of resources for process resource management.
+Their main functionalities are
+1. Access - which devices can be used per cgroup
+2. Resource limiting
+3. Prioritization
+4. Accounting - resource usage per cgroup
+5. Control - freezing and checkpointing
+6. Injection - packet tagging

+Cgroups are heirarchically structured, where tasks are assigned to them.
+Each cgroup has a resource limitation.
+We can limit
+1. Memory
+2. CPU
+3. Block IO
+4. Devices
+5. Network

+Forked children of processes retain the cgroup of the parent, allowing the parent to service additional requests.

+## Namespaces

 All the resources a process can see is called a namespace.
 This helps restrict objects processable in the container.